hamilton-lima/robolucha/src/runner/tasks.md

 * keep score updates in the MatchRunner

 # Done
-* ok - copy unit tests from original project
+* copy unit tests from original project
+* remove compilation errors from unit tests
+    * working on GeneralEventManagerTest

+* remove duplicated calc